 This is a more secure version of the process above.
 Here, you’ll start by entering your routing and account number into your marketplace account.
 Then, one or two micro-transfers – usually a couple of cents – will be sent to your Lili account.
 A couple of days later, you’ll need to go back to your marketplace and confirm the amounts.
 If the information matches, your Lili account will be linked.

 Instant Verification (also known as Account Sign in)

 Just like it sounds, this process is faster (instantaneous even!) but not as common.
 Using Plaid’s technology, some marketplaces let you connect your account to your banking service.
-When prompted, you’ll log in to Lili directly from their site or app, using your Lili ID (your phone number) and password, creating an instant bridge between your bank account and your marketplace.
+When prompted, you’ll log in to Lili directly from their site or app, using your Lili ID and password, creating an instant bridge between your bank account and your marketplace.